Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 - Test-driven: Be sure to have AI write and execute test cases for its code to ensure code quality.

-Feel free to form teams and choose any one of the following topics to start your creative journey!
+Feel free to form teams and choose any of the following topics to start your creative journey!

 Topic Directory